On the functoriality of the space of equivariant smooth $h$-cobordisms: -cobordisms on manifolds with corners

-Recall from \autoref{smooth_diffeo_space} that, for a compact manifold $W$ with face $F$, $\mc D_{\sbt}(W,F)$ is the space (simplicial set) of equivariant diffeomorphisms that coincide with the identity in a neighborhood of $\overline{(\partial W \setminus F)}$.
-Therefore the space of diffeomorphisms of the $h$-cobordism $W$ is exactly $\mc D_{\sbt}(W,N)$.
+Recall from \autoref{smooth_diffeo_space} that $\mc D_{\sbt}(W,N)$ is the space (simplicial set) of equivariant diffeomorphisms that coincide with the identity in a neighborhood of the bottom and sides of $W$.
+We take this as the definition of the space of diffeomorphisms of the $h$-cobordism $W$.

 For a fixed manifold $M$, the desired homotopy type for the space of $h$-cobordisms $\mc H(M)$ is the disjoint union, over all diffeomorphism classes of $W$, of the classifying spaces $B\mc D_{\sbt}(W,N)$.
-We could take this as our definition, but the following definition using families is more canonical and more convenient.
+We could take this as the definition of the $h$-cobordism space, but the following definition using families is more canonical and more convenient.